15 Fun Day Trips from Chattanooga, Tennessee

 Distance from Chattanooga: 6 miles (15 minutes)

-Lookout Mountain is located in Tennessee and Georgia, and it’s a few short miles from downtown Chattanooga.
-It has attractions like the steep Incline Railway and Ruby Falls.
 The Battles for Chattanooga Museum showcases local Civil War history.
 Point Park is a popular hiking destination that winds around the park’s edge.
 There are also scenic overlooks available, such as Sunset Rock.

 Lookout Mountain has many popular attractions including Rock City and Lookout Mountain Incline Railway.
 You can also make a reservation and see the magnificent Lula Lake waterfall.
 Lula Lake Land Trust is an 8,000 acre land trust that includes Lula Lake and Lula Falls around Lookout Mountain, Georgia.